feathersjs/docs/guides/chat/authentication.md

 feathers generate authentication
 ```

 This will first ask us which authentication providers we would like to use.
-In this guide we will only cover local authentication so let's select the first entry using the Space key and then confirm the selection with enter.
+In this guide we will only cover local authentication which is already selected so we can just confirm by pressing enter.

 Next we have to define the service we would like to use to store user information.
 Here we can just confirm the default `users` and the database with the default NeDB: